danBhentschel/techio-practical-linq/markdowns/delegates_exercise.md

 # Exercise: Delegates

-In the previous section, we learned how to declare delegate types, and how to pass method references as function parameters using delegates.
+In the previous lessons, we learned how to declare delegate types, and how to pass method references as function parameters using delegates.

-In this exercise, you must pass a delegate to a method call to produce the desired results.
+In this exercise, you must pass a delegate to a method call in order to produce the desired results.
 This delegate takes a single `string` argument and returns a `string` result.

 @[Delegates Exercise]({"stubs": ["Delegates/DelegatesExercise1.cs"], "command": "Delegates.UnitTest.Exercise1"})